Thrivecore

 5. Do 10 reps of 2 sets.

-1. Stand with your back against a wall and feet shoulder-width apart.
+1. Stand with your feet shoulder-width apart and your back against a wall.

 2. Stand 1-2 steps away from the wall.